 The day starts opp with an early 5 am pick up from your hostel/hotel in Cusco.

-I fumbled into the pickup van and I then slept for another hour and a half while the van drives along highway 3S, before you suddenly take off the highway onto a gravel road that results in no more sleep and a rather bumpy road, half waken will you pass through some remote villages, stunning carved potato terraces, similar to the rice terraces found in Asia.
+I fumbled into the pickup van, and I then slept for another hour and a half while the truck drives along highway 3S, before you suddenly take off the highway onto a gravel road that results in no more sleep and a rather bumpy road, half waken will you pass through some remote villages, stunning carved potato terraces, similar to the rice terraces found in Asia.

 It doesn’t take long before you see your first groups of Alpacas and Lamas on the way, you might even stop off for a bit with a few larger groups to take some photos of the cute animals.